This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Many of these laws put restrictions and limits on victims trying to seek justice, so it helps to understand them, at least on a fundamental level.

-One law that may limit your case, for instance, is the statute of limitations.
+One law that affects your case is the statute of limitations.
 This law states that you have just one year after discovering that your child suffered from medical negligence to file a lawsuit.[1]

 There may be some exceptions, but no suit can be filed more than five years later.